 While desert rose pests and diseases tend to be rare, aphids can be a persistent problem for the plant.

 It’s a good idea for any gardener to know how to deal with aphids on all types of desert rose when an infestation arises.

 What Are Aphids?

 Aphids are a common garden pest that affects households nationwide.
 They are small enough to get into well-sealed homes and greenhouses.

 They rarely grow larger than ⅛” long.
 While some have wings, other species rely on hitchhiking or jumping to find a new home.

-Your desert rose is most at risk of an aphid infestation in warm weather, as the pests tend to prefer summer months.
+Your desert rose is most at risk of an aphid infestation in warm weather, as pests prefer summer months.
 It is possible to see aphids on your plants year-round, depending on where you live.

 An aphid infestation can grow out of hand fast!
 It is important to tackle any aphid attack as early on as possible.